emmamack/TicTacToad/reports/report.md

 Emma wanted to understand computer networking, get more practice using pointers, and learn about shell scripts.
 By kicking off the socket communication coding, she got an understanding of how servers and clients connect and communicate.
 She got a chance to practice her C coding throughout and in particular with 20 questions.
 She also got to learn how CLI tools work, and a bit about shell scripts, in her setup script.

-[Insert Maya learning here: Understanding how to have two computers communicate in real time and increasing my general competency in C]
+Maya's goals for the project were to understand how to have two computers communicate in real time and increase her general competency in C. In working on tic-tac-toe, she gained a lot of practice in communicating between the client and the server host.
+This also provided a great opportunity for becoming more comfortable programming in C, specifically in working with character arrays.

 ## Resources